antoineThiel/Projet_Annuel/README.md

   Install :
     apt install:
       libculr4-openssl-dev
+      (maybe)libssh2-1-dev

-    make sure you have a server
+    make sure you have an apache server RUNNING make sure you have an stfp server RUNNING
       ex: systemctl apache2 start

     shouldn't need to launch separately from QrEncode